Solitary confinement may soon be a thing of the past

 Federal law now prohibits the use of isolation for juvenile inmates.
 While prisons are slowly phasing out isolation in adult populations, some prisons are reluctant to let go of this form of crowd control.

 Since your loved one may have limited resources available while he or she is in the box, finding someone to stand up for his or her rights is important.
-You may wish to speak with an attorney for help in determining if your loved one’s rights are being violated and what can be done to improve his or her circumstances.
+You may wish to speak with an criminal defense attorney for help in determining if your loved one’s rights are being violated and what can be done to improve his or her circumstances.